306kjw/File_Renamer/README.md

 # File Renamer

 A simple GUI-based tool for batch renaming files in a folder.
 Written in Python using `tkinter`, this utility allows users to rename files with customizable naming rules such as file extension, digit count, starting number, prefix, and suffix.
+The tool automatically increments the number in the filename according to the specified starting number and digit format.

 ---